Sleep: The Natural Medicine for Your Health

 Did you know when we sleep, it removes toxins from our brain?
 One of the main biological purposes of sleep is to revitalize and repair every system and organ in our bodies.
 Quality sleep is critical to our health and wellness.

 When we are not getting the right amount of sleep, or the quality of our sleep is poor, there are many negative effects.
 Sleep deprivation interferes with our brain’s ability to form new memories.
 It reduces our concentration and response times while it increases irritability.
-Poor sleep can also increase the risk of mental health disorders such as depression, anxiety and substance use disorders.
+Poor sleep can also increase the risk of mental health disorders such as depression, anxiety and other disorders.
 In addition, it increases the risk of physical disorders such as obesity and high blood pressure.
 Lack of sleep can also increase our risk of accidents, reduce creativity, and negatively impact our performance in school, work or extracurricular activities.

 How much sleep we need depends our age and our gender.
 For optimal growth and functioning, typical amounts of recommended sleep for infants range from 16-18 hours while for adults the typical range is 7-9 hours.
 The recommendation for teens is typically around 9.5 hours.
 This can be a difficult number to hit for teens given their responsibilities with schoolwork and extracurricular activities.
 Some research indicates women need slightly more sleep than men.
 Further research indicates sleeping during the day or sleeping in on certain days of the week does not make up for nightly sleep deprivation.